splunk/observability-workshop/content/en/other/opentelemetry-collector/4-processors/3-attributes.md

 {{% expand title="{{% badge style=primary icon=user-ninja %}}**Ninja:** Using connectors to gain internal insights{{% /badge %}}" %}}

-One of the most recent additions to the collector was the notion of a [connector](https://opentelemetry.io/docs/collector/configuration/#connectors), which allows you to join output of one pipeline to input of another pipeline.
+One of the most recent additions to the collector was the notion of a [connector](https://opentelemetry.io/docs/collector/configuration/#connectors), which allows you to join the output of one pipeline to the input of another pipeline.

-An example of how this is beneficial is that some services emit metrics based on the amount of datapoints being exported, number of logs containing an error status, or the amount of data being sent from one deployment environment.
+An example of how this is beneficial is that some services emit metrics based on the amount of datapoints being exported, the number of logs containing an error status, or the amount of data being sent from one deployment environment.
 The count connector helps address this for you out of the box.

 ## Why a connector instead of a processor?

 A processor is limited in what additional data it can produce considering it has to pass on the data it has processed making it hard to expose additional information.
-Connectors do not have to emit the data they received which means they provide an opportunity to create those insights we are after.
+Connectors do not have to emit the data they receive which means they provide an opportunity to create the insights we are after.

 For example, a connector could be made to count the number of logs, metrics, and traces that do not have the deployment environment attribute.